 Continuing Medical Education Credit For Annals of Internal Medicine Manuscript Reviewers

-, The American College of Physicians offers category 1 CME credit for reviewing manuscripts.
+Effective November 1, 2004, The American College of Physicians offers CME credit for reviewing manuscripts.
 Only

-reviews received on time and judged satisfactory by the Associate Editor responsible for the particular manuscript will be eligible for CME credits.
+reviews received on time and judged satisfactory by the Associate Editor responsible for the particular manuscript will be eligible for CME credit.

 Credit is available for reviews of manuscripts submitted